 THE INTEGRATION PROCESS

-Operators of power plants will need to determine not only the best carbon capture solutions for their operation, but also the best way to integrate them into their existing systems.
+Operators of power plants will need to determine not only the right carbon capture solutions for their operation, but also how to efficiently integrate them into their existing systems.
 Both amine-based and membrane technologies have the potential to impact power generation operations and efficiency.
 An experienced integrator that understands power plant operations and can model carbon capture process integration is essential to minimizing potential power production losses and identifying opportunities for efficiency and process optimization.

 OPPORTUNITIES AND CHALLENGES AHEAD

-Before carbon capture, storage and utilization systems can be fully commercialized, additional challenges must be addressed.
+Before CCUS systems can be fully commercialized, additional challenges must be addressed.

 Reduced capacity factors — The economic feasibility of a carbon capture facility depends on a coal-fired plant’s ability to produce enough flue gas to capture the CO₂ and generate an adequate revenue stream.
 This poses special challenges to coal plants in regions with high renewable penetration and which face reduced run time as a result.
 Since the early 2000s, the capacity factor of many coal plants has dropped significantly, reducing the economic benefit of the capital investment by over half in many cases.

 The number of coal-fired power plants with adequate run time, therefore, is limited.
-Even in states like Texas, where these plants have relatively high capacity factors, the future addition of combined-cycle plants and the ever-increasing amount of renewable energy being placed in to service could put coal-fired plant dispatch at risk.
+Even in states like Texas, where these plants have relatively high capacity factors, the addition of combined-cycle plants and the ever-increasing amount of renewable energy being placed into service could put coal-fired plant dispatch at risk.